 If equity is at issue, we’re there.
 Lobbying legislators and taking a stand on policy issues.
 Raising money to fund research.
 Publishing groundbreaking studies.
 Spearheading community programs.
 Launching voter education campaigns.
 Mentoring women and girls.
 Working with educators to better engage girls in learning.
 Awarding fellowships and grants to outstanding women around the globe through AAUW Funds.
 Providing legal support to fight sex discrimination through the AAUW Legal Advocacy Fund.

 AAUW values and seeks members of every race, creed, age, sexual orientation, national origin, and level of physical ability.
 Membership is now open to anyone with an associate’s degree (or equivalent), a baccalaureate degree or higher from an accredited college or university.
 These new guidelines were voted on at the 2005 national convention.

 There are six branches in Idaho that meet on a regular basis to develop programs that promote equity.
 Branch members are also part of the state AAUW Idaho and the national organization.
 In Idaho, prospective members should visit the Join page and email the membership or branch contact; others should call 1-800-326-AAUW or e-mail firstname.lastname@example.org.

 Public Policy Advocacy

 The public policy program underscores AAUW’s mission of advancing equity for women and girls through advocacy, education, and research, and speaks to women’s needs, aspirations, and concerns across the life span.
 The work of AAUW builds upon over a century of responsible public participation at the local, state, national, and international levels.
 AAUW is committed to working in partnership with diverse allies.
+To get involved in advocacy here in Idaho and make your voice heard, visit our Advocacy page.
 To explore more about issue advocacy on our national website, click here.
-To get involved in advocacy here in Idaho, visit our Advocacy page and email Idaho’s Public Policy Vice President Anne Pasley-Stuart for information about current issues and legislation.